-4 Despite Petitioner's responses to the standing orders, no response by Petitioner to either standing order was actually required.
-As explained above, the standing order on ownership did not require a disclosure by limited liability company, and the standing order on third-party funding did not require disclosure when a party only received recourse funding.
+6 Despite Petitioner's responses to the standing orders, no response by Petitioner to either standing order was actually required.
+As explained above, the standing order on ownership did not require a disclosure by limited liability company, and the

 The standing orders and Hearing Order manifest that the district court is seeking to create a new patent policy requiring disclosure of the "real parties in interest."
-Despite the cases being dismissed by a timely voluntary dismissal and joint stipulation, respectively, and the Petitioner's undisputed compliance with the standing orders, the district court is proceeding with prosecuting Petitioner to enforce the district court's newly created "real party in interest" patent policy.
+Despite the cases being dismissed by stipulation and the Petitioner's undisputed compliance with the standing orders, the district court is proceeding with prosecuting Petitioner to enforce the district court's newly created "real party in interest" patent policy.
 Whether the policy is laudable or capricious, patent policies are made by Congress and not by judges.
 Petitioner acted according to law and was entitled to enforce its patent in accordance with established law.
 The district court's inquisition is plainly designed to establish that persons other than Petitioner control the litigations and benefit from the litigations.
 Whether that is true or not, the inquisition is legally irrelevant and is legally indefensible.

 Indeed, it is not even apparent what concerns the district court beyond nebulous concern for who makes litigation decisions or may be a real party in interest.
-The district court is effectively a lone-wolf prosecutor, conducting an open-ended investigation without any legal justification or providing any basis.
+The district court is effectively a lone-wolf prosecutor, conducting an openended investigation without any legal justification or providing any basis.
 Sineneng-Smith, 140 S. Ct. at 1579 (Courts are "passive instrument[] of government" that "should not[] sally forth... looking for wrongs to right.").

 The district court's inquisition in these cases is also not a one-off procedure, e.g., the Nimitz petition, which weighs in favor of mandamus.
 Despite this Court staying the district court's continued investigation in the Nimitz cases, Nimitz, Appeal No. 2023-103, Doc.
 5 (Fed.Cir.
 Nov.
-17, 2022), the district court is continuing to conduct hearings in these cases and other cases on the same issue raised in Nimitz.
+17, 2022), the district court is continuing to conduct hearings in this case and other cases on the same issue raised in Nimitz.
 Thus, the district court is implementing its new policy in a series of cases.